jhelsby/DictionWave/readme.md

 Metamorphoses Pygmalion Moby-Dick Malory Banquo
 ```

 I hope you enjoy exploring the English language with DictionWave!
-For implementation details, please see [`similarity_core.py`](./similarity_core.py).
+For implementation details, please see [`similarity_core.py`](./similarity_core.py) and [Implementation Details](#implementation-details) below.
 If you want to set it up for yourself, please see the instructions below.
 I plan on making the web application shown in the video above publicly accessible as soon as I can.

 ## Development Setup